BondIT-ApS/dnssec-validator/README.md

 ## 🏢 About BondIT ApS

-This project is maintained by [BondIT ApS](https://bondit.dk), a Danish software development company specializing in secure web applications and infrastructure tools.
+This project is maintained and developed by [BondIT ApS](https://bondit.dk), a Scandinavian IT Consultancy Company, which loves to build software one brick at a time and create fantastic secure web applications and infrastructure tools.

 ---